sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) Functions are defined blocks of reusable code that perform a specific task.
+Functions are defined blocks of reusable code that perform a specific task.
 Built-in functions are pre-defined in Python eg. Print, input etc. User-defined functions are functions that you create to perform specific tasks.

-b) Variables are like a bag or container which we can assign some values.

-c) All are not correct.

-d) It is not correct.

 ---
 ---